Armchair general: Conventional usage

-Adolf Hitler was an enlisted soldier during World War I. Later, as Führer, he assumed direct operational command of the German military during World War II, often overruling his general staff's recommendations.
-He did this based on the assertion that his experience as a "front-line fighter" made him better qualified to make strategic decisions than them, in spite of never having held an officer's rank, or any strategic planning experience.

 Alternate usage

 The term is also used to describe "a military commander who is not actively involved in warfare, or who directs troops from a position of comfort or safety."
 These officers' duties are described by the media and the rest of the military as more bureaucratic than functional, and who have little to no experience in combat or warfare, yet hold a great degree of authority over soldiers or commanders who do.

-The term is not exclusively applied to officers of command rank (such as generals or Admirals); it is also a popular term among enlisted personnel and the media to describe high-ranking officers whose rank affords them superior privileges, especially when they have attained rank through higher education, or the influence of their families, rather than combat duty.
+The term is not exclusively applied to officers of command rank (such as generals or admirals); it is also a popular term among enlisted personnel and the media to describe high-ranking officers whose rank affords them superior privileges, especially when they have attained rank through higher education, or the influence of their families, rather than combat duty.